MatthijsKamstra/hx-node-bbc-microbit/README.md

 - [Examples](#examples)

+# hx-node-bbc-microbit

+Control a [BBC micro:bit](http://microbit.org/) from [Node.js](https://nodejs.org/) using [BLE](https://en.wikipedia.org/wiki/Bluetooth_low_energy) and [Haxe](http://haxe.org/)

+These are the Haxe node.js externs from <https://github.com/sandeepmistry/node-bbc-microbit> and follows the [api](https://github.com/sandeepmistry/node-bbc-microbit/blob/master/API.md)

 ![](icon.jpg)

-> The Micro Bit (also referred to as BBC Micro Bit, stylized as micro:bit) is an ARM-based embedded system designed by the BBC for use in computer education in the UK.
+> The Micro Bit (also referred to as BBC Micro Bit, stylised as micro:bit) is an ARM-based embedded system designed by the BBC for use in computer education in the UK.
 >
 > The board is 4 cm × 5 cm and has an ARM Cortex-M0 processor, accelerometer and magnetometer sensors, Bluetooth and USB connectivity, a display consisting of 25 LEDs, two programmable buttons, and can be powered by either USB or an external battery pack.[2]
 The device inputs and outputs are through five ring connectors that are part of the 23-pin edge connector.
 >
 > [wikipedia](https://en.wikipedia.org/wiki/Micro_Bit)

-Control a [BBC micro:bit](http://microbit.org/) from Node.js using BLE and [Haxe](http://haxe.org/)

-These are the Haxe node.js externs from <https://github.com/sandeepmistry/node-bbc-microbit> and follows the [api](https://github.com/sandeepmistry/node-bbc-microbit/blob/master/API.md)

 ![](img/microbit.png)